Tempo logotype

 Here’s our Q & A with Crump:

-“Portfolio Manager has been great in helping us get a project up on its feet.
+“Tempo has been great in helping us get a project up on its feet.
 We’ve created a template that everyone uses so that all of our projects can get off to a quick start.
 Part of this process is to attach a budget to each task so we know exactly what the expectations for cost are – and then we can make sure to stay within the budget.”

-PM: Why did you go for Portfolio Manager?
+PM: Why did you go for Tempo?

 KC: “It was a two-way ticket:

-1. The product’s capability
+1. The product suite's capability

 2. The fantastic level of support that comes with it.”

-KC: “Portfolio Manager gives visibility into a lot of the risks of a project early on so we have ample opportunity to mitigate those risks.
-Our old tool gave bad news too late so we had no opportunity to correct the problem before it was actually a problem. ”With Portfolio Manager, we get an early warning of potential schedule and budget risks which gives us an opportunity to do something about them before they happen.
+KC: “Tempo gives visibility into a lot of the risks of a project early on so we have ample opportunity to mitigate those risks.
+Our old tool gave bad news too late so we had no opportunity to correct the problem before it was actually a problem. ”With Tempo, we get an early warning of potential schedule and budget risks which gives us an opportunity to do something about them before they happen.
 Being able to curb overspends and keep to the schedule (thus avoiding late delivery penalties which often apply) potentially gives us savings of tens of thousands in lost margin.

 PM: How do you use our support services?